is available for Magento® 2

 STEP 6: Manage permissions

 With Advanced Inventory for Magento 2 you have the possibility to assign different rights to each admin user.

 Let's imagine you have 6 points of sale managed by 3 store owners.

 Each store owner manages 2 points of sale:

 - Tom, the first store owner manages the German and Belgium points of sale.

 - Sarah manages the Spanish and Italian points of sale.

 - Jon, the third manager is in charge of the French and British points of sale.

-Go to Sales > Point of Sale > Users permissions.
-There you can assign permissions to each store manager so that they can all manage the points of sale they’re in charge of.
+You can assign permissions to each store manager so that they can all manage the points of sale they’re in charge of, from:

 To do so, simply tick the appropriate boxes for each manager.